 A colour chart is added at the top of the image to help with interpretation.
 For example, purple events have high values for ACI and CVR.
 Cyan events have high values for H(t) and CVR.
 This will depend on the characteristic distribution of acoustic energy in the animal calls that contribute to the event.
 With some experience you begin to recognise the different sounds of interest.

 Different combinations of indices give different views of the soundscape.
-Here we see two false-colour spectrograms of the same recording.
-Note that more structure is visible in the bottom spectrogram than in the top, because two of the three indices used to construct the top spectrogram are correlated.
+Here we see two LDFC spectrograms of the same recording.
+Note that more acoustic structure is visible in the bottom spectrogram than in the top, because two of the three indices used to construct the top spectrogram are correlated.
 So here we have an important “trick” in making this technique work.
-Each of the three indices used to construct a false-colour spectrogram should be independent of each other–or at least they should not be positively correlated.
+Each of the three indices used to construct an LDFC spectrogram should be independent of each other – or at least have the minimum correlation possible.
 In the top image the two indices AVG and CVR are highly correlated and therefore the third index (CVR) is not adding any new information to the other two.
 The EVN index in the second spectrogram is a measure of the acoustic events per second in each frequency bin.

 In this slide, we identify some of the birds that produced the acoustic events in the two spectrograms.
 While the top spectrogram is not as informative, it does show up the cicada chorus at 6pm.
 Note that much of the structure in these images comes about because a bird (or birds) tends to sit in the same tree for a few minutes and is likely to repeat the same song/call.
 Even though a bird may only call once or twice in a minute, one or other acoustic index will “detect” the call and calls over consecutive minutes will leave a clearly visible trace in the spectrogram.
 Note that these false-colour spectrograms were not designed to identify bird species.
 The fact that this is possible is “icing-on-the-cake”.